It's no secret: Marketing during a crisis is hard.

 Most marketing teams are doing everything they can to keep their companies afloat during the COVID-19 pandemic.
 While outstanding marketing is just as important now as it was before this all came into play, it’s important to remember to be human when creating messaging, content, and strategies.
 As award-winning author Jonah Sachs once wrote, “Good marketers see consumers as complete human beings with all the dimensions real people have.”
 Customer-first companies understand this most of all.

 Customer-centric for the win

-Strong customer relationships drive sales, sustainability and growth, but it’s tough to maintain those relationships if you are pressing forward as if nothing is happening.
-It’s especially critical for marketers to be present, relevant and to add value.
-In these unprecedented times, new approaches are welcome.
+Strong customer relationships drive sales, sustainability, and growth, but it’s tough to maintain those relationships if you are pressing forward as if nothing is happening.
+It’s especially critical for marketers to be present, relevant, and to add value.
+In fact, new approaches to marketing during a crisis are welcome.
 They say nothing begets creativity like constraints, so now’s the time to let creativity take the driver’s seat.